 - The puppy seems low on energy or has a dull coat alongside being underweight

 Your vet can rule out parasites, absorption issues, or other causes and help you adjust feeding if needed.
 For age-specific portion guidance, see our puppy feeding guide and adult feeding guide.
+If your dog is consistently above range, our overweight feeding guide covers how to bring the weight down safely.

 How much should a 6-month-old German Shepherd weigh?
 At six months, a male typically weighs 49–57 pounds and a female 44–49 pounds.
 These ranges shift depending on whether the dog comes from working or show lines and how much they’re being fed.